Geoff Keighley’s Summer Game Fest will feature more than a dozen world premieres on June 10

 Keighley warned that fans should not get too excited, as it is true that the pandemic has delayed some games and pushed back some announcements of big titles.

 Sadly, Nintendo isn’t on the list of game companies attending the Summer Game Fest.
 But it is going to be at E3.
-Keighley said the kick-off event won’t be the only Summer Game Fest event, as more announcements may come later.
+Keighley said the kickoff night won’t be the only Summer Game Fest event, as more announcements may come later.

 “Some of the most anticipated titles will be in there,” Keighley said.
 “We will promote things coming later like Ubisoft’s Forward event.
 We can bridge the gap.”